ernj05/ernj05.github.io/index.md

 * Lab 6, part 1

-  This lab was fun because we were able to create a message based on arguments given by the user.
-It took the input and was able to output a message using condiments for sandwiches.
-I like this because I love food and it was one of the more fun labs.
+  This lab was fun because we created a message based on arguments given by the user.
+It took the input and could output a message using condiments for sandwiches.
+I like this because I love food; it was one of the fun labs.
 It helped us understand how to use arguments.

 * Lab 4, part 2